raghvendra03/66-Days-of-Data/README.md

 ### Day 43
 * Today I worked on scraping examples with the help of the BeautifulSoup library.
 Scraped the product lists of book titles of eBay.
 I Learnt how to parse HTML code.

+### Day 44
+*Took a Day off*

+### Day 45
+* Today I learnt Version control Git from this amazing free resource Git Tower.
+It is a very simple and easy to understand guide to learn the basics of Git.